 Whilst we are processing your personal data at the Golden Jubilee Conference Hotel, as a ‘data subject’, you have the following rights:

 - Right to be informed: You have the right to be informed about our data processing through this Privacy Notice.

-- Right of Access: By submitting a ‘Subject Access Request’, you have the right to request information about and access to a copy of the personal data held by us as a Data Controller.
+- Right of Access: By submitting a ‘Subject Access Request’, you have the right to request information about and access to a copy of the personal data held by NHS Golden Jubilee as the Data Controller.

 - Right of Rectification: Where you feel that the information we hold about you is inaccurate or incomplete, you have the right to request that we correct your personal data.

 - Right to be forgotten: When you feel we no longer need your personal data for the purpose it was obtained for or where you have withdrawn your consent to us processing your data, you have the right to ask us to delete and erase your personal data.
 We can refuse to do this in certain circumstances.

 - Right to restrict processing: Where you feel the personal data we are processing is inaccurate or where you feel your personal data is no longer needed but you want us to retain it for any possible future reference, you have the right to restrict our processing of your personal data.

 - Right to data portability: Where we hold data electronically about you, in certain circumstances, you have the right to ask us to provide that data in an easy to read format and to transfer this data to another organisation.

 - Right to object: You have the right to object to certain types of processing of personal data in certain circumstances although you have an absolute right to ask us to stop using your contact details to send you direct marketing.